 Should an apprentice withdraw having progressed through Gateway to undertake one or more but not all outlined assessment activities then a refund will be provided proportionate of assessments not undertaken.

->

-> To withdraw apprentices, partners have access to our EPA Management system VERVE EPA where this can be acknowledged, alternatively this can be processed by TQUK but partners contacting their named Client Relationship Officer.
+To withdraw apprentices, partners have access to our EPA Management system VERVE EPA where this can be acknowledged.
+Alternatively, this can be processed by TQUK.
+Partners who wish to request this route can do so by contacting their named Client Relationship Officer.

->

-> TQUK is able to accept and process transfers should a partner wish to transfer from another registered EPAO.
+TQUK is able to accept and process transfers should a partner wish to transfer from another registered EPAO.
 TQUK will require robust evidence of any assessments already undertaken which will be subject to internal valuation by TQUK EPA quality assurance team to validate assessment and associated outcome (grade/ score) as valid.
 In all such instances, the full cost of the EPA service will be charged.

 As an innovative and forward-thinking EPAO, TQUK embraces the use of technology, and as such where assessments plans outline the permitted or encouraged use of remote assessment practice, we opt to use this as a primary method.
 As such our fees are based on this.